Honda, Harley, Hyosung. Sports bike, cruiser or adventure bike.

 Kent isn’t all motorways and high speed rail, and if you book a Performance

-off the M2, our meeting point is easily accessible from NE & SE London,
+routes are easily accessible from NE & SE London,

 Essex, Surrey and Sussex.